achchuthany/Laravel-Coding-Session/README.md

         - If your PHP version is not compatible, Visit the official site & install (https://www.apachefriends.org)
     - Type `node -v` and press Enter to check your Node.js version.
         - If your Node.js version is not compatible, Visit the official site and install (https://nodejs.org/en)
+2. Set Up Environment Variable for Windows
+    - Right-click on the Start menu and select System.
+    - Click on Advanced system settings.
+    - Click on Environment Variables.
+    - Under System variables, click on Path and then Edit.
+    - Click on New and add the path to your PHP and MariaDB directories.
+    - Click OK to save the changes.

-2. If your PHP version is greater than 8.1, download and install Composer. https://getcomposer.org
+3. If your PHP version is greater than 8.1, download and install Composer. https://getcomposer.org
-3. Enable the `zip` extension in `php.ini` by locating the `extension=zip` line and removing the `;` at the beginning of the `extension=zip`."
+4. Enable the `zip` extension in `php.ini` by locating the `extension=zip` line and removing the `;` at the beginning of the `extension=zip`."

 ### Create a Project